 Back on the Cayman Islands, Russell and I fell into our happy routine again and in time we were ready for a new adventure – parenthood.
 We’d always planned to return home to bring up our children, so as my due date neared, Russell and I waved goodbye to the Caribbean and flew back to the UK.

 Back home, I decided to reacquaint myself with all the home comforts I’d missed, including fish and chips and sugary tea.
 By the time I was full term, my weight had gone up to 15st 7lbs.
 Although I knew it was natural to put on weight during pregnancy, I’d gained more than 4st and I felt really unhappy with my size.
 I knew it was down to my diet of treats as much as my growing baby.

 We were thrilled when our daughter, Bonnie, arrived safely in August 2014, weighing 6lbs 15oz – and I was so consumed with love for our little girl that my weight was the last thing on my mind.

 I only realised how bad things had got when I was invited on my first girls’ night out after having Bonnie.
 As I sat on the sidelines, watching my friends laughing and enjoying themselves on the dance floor, I longed to be the old, fun-loving me.

 Finding new perspective

 As I listened to the new-member talk, I realised this wasn’t a faddy diet – it was a way of re-educating myself about nutrition.
-I started by making simple changes such as swapping fatty high-Syn sausages for Syn-free Slimming World ones and replacing olive oil with low-calorie cooking spray.
+I started by making simple changes such as swapping fatty sausages for lower fat ones and replacing olive oil with low-calorie cooking spray.

 A welcome change